 The world’s largest permanent maze until the Masone Labyrinth came along, the Pineapple Maze at the Dole Plantation includes 14,000 varieties of Hawaiian vegetation (many deliciously fragrant) crafted into two-and-a-half miles of paths.
 Not surprisingly, there’s a pineapple at the center, as well as eight “secret stations” and awards for those who travel through it the fastest.

-The world’s largest corn maze involves not one, but five, separate “a-maize-ing” mazes inside 33 acres of live corn.
-The design is rebuilt each year—2013 was a portrait of the Beatles, 2014 a tribute to the “Star Spangled Banner,” and 2015’s design celebrates NHL Stanley Cup champions, the Chicago Blackhawks.
+The world’s largest corn maze involves not one, but four, separate “a-maize-ing” mazes inside 28 acres of live corn.
+The design is rebuilt each year—2018's celebrated the bicentennial of the state of Illinois.
 The maze is also part of an adventure farm that features rides, treats, and of course, a gift shop.

 At 2.7 acres, Northern Ireland’s Peace Maze is one of the largest permanent mazes in the world.
 It also has one of the coolest backstories—it was planted in 2000 to celebrate the signing of the Good Friday agreement and the end of the region’s “Troubles.”
 The hedge height is lower than normal for mazes, in order to encourage interaction while the maze is completed.
 The maze has two halves, and completing the maze requires crossing both.
 Those who finish are encouraged to ring the “Peace Bell” in the center.